CloudNativeECQ2020/springboot-java-jenkins/JENKINS.md

 ```
 ![set build script](img/jenkins-build-script.PNG)

-post build action  (email, needs to be local as system is not set to use an smtp relay/server)
+set post build action  (email, needs to be local as system is not set to use an smtp relay/server)
 todo set up ubuntu to use google as an smtp relay / server (sendmail or postfix)  for jenkins
 ![set post build action](img/jenkins-post-build-action.PNG)
 set up a trigger to jenkins on github